baber-sos/baber-sos.github.io/about.md

 ---
 ### My Story
 ***
-I consider myself to be a very lucky person.
+I consider myself to be a lucky person.
 My parents got divorced at the time of my birth.
 My mother was a housewife and did not have an income channel, so my grandfather took us in and brought me up like his own son.
-Even though we belonged to a lower-middle class family my grandfather and uncles their utmost best to raise me and provide me with all the facilities they could afford.
-Its thanks to my mother's and all their efforts that I became the first person in my family to complete an undergraduate degree, from one of the best institutes of Pakistan - *LUMS*, that too on a scholarship.
+Even though we belonged to a lower-middle class family my grandfather and uncles did their utmost best to raise me and provide me with all the facilities they could afford.
+Its thanks to my mother's and all their efforts that I became the first person in my family to complete an undergraduate degree - from one of the best institutes of Pakistan (*LUMS*), that too on a fully funded scholarship.

 Since my days of playing games at arcade center during my childhood I wanted to be someone who would contribute to the progress of technological innovation.
 To fulfill this dream of mine, I came to USA to pursue my Ph.D. in Computer Science and be at the helm of technological innovation.